 If you agree

 You do not have to do any official paperwork if you agree about child arrangements.

 You can write down what you’ve agreed in a Parenting Plan if you want a record.

-If you want to make your agreement legally binding, a solicitor can help with the paperwork.
+If you want to make your agreement legally binding, a legal advisor can help with the paperwork.

 Making your agreement legally binding